 - I went to Spain to study the language and culture.

-An appositive phrase restates a noun and consists of one or more words.
+An appositive phrase restates and defines a noun.
+It consists of one or more words.

 - My favorite pastime, needlepoint, surprises some people.